springle/bear/DEVELOP.md

 1. Clone this repo.
 2. Install [docker](https://docs.docker.com/engine/installation/) and
 [docker-compose](https://docs.docker.com/compose/install/).
+3. Add the following line to `/etc/hosts`: `<docker-ip> bear.dev`.
+Unless you are using Docker Machine, your `<docker-ip>` is probably just `bear.dev`.
-3. Run `docker-compose up` from the project directory.
+4. Run `docker-compose up` from the project directory.
-4. Open [localhost:3000](http://localhost:3000) in your browser.
+5. Open [bear.dev:3000](http://bear.dev:3000) in your browser.
-5. (Optional) If you plan to use the Berkeley APIs, you will need to add the following two lines to your bash profile.
+6. (Optional) If you plan to use the Berkeley APIs, you will need to add the following two lines to your bash profile.
 Ask one of the admins to give you the API_KEY and API_SECRET_KEY.
 Remember to restart your terminal after updating your bash profile for the changes to take effect.